mfreiholz/Qt-Advanced-Docking-System/README.md

 {
     ui->setupUi(this);

-    // Create the dock manager.
-Because the parent parameter is a QMainWindow
+    // Create the dock manager after the ui is setup.
+Because the
+    // parent parameter is a QMainWindow the dock manager registers
-    // the dock manager registers itself as the central widget. m_DockManager = new ads::CDockManager(this);
+    // itself as the central widget as such the ui must be set up first. m_DockManager = new ads::CDockManager(this);

     // Create example content label - this can be any application specific